 “Take a look at your own strengths and weaknesses and choose a program based on what works for you, not what other people think you should do,” said Smith.
 “You’re more likely to have long-term success and avoid wasting time and money if you focus on what works for you.”

 “Look at the offerings at four-year schools.
-If you aren’t drawn to the degree programs, consider looking at community colleges and technical schools,” Smith said.
+If you aren’t drawn to the degree programs, consider looking at community colleges and technical schools,” Smith advised.
 “College might not be for you if nothing in the course catalog inspires you.”

 Pay attention to what you love, and look for a program that fits your needs, rather than trying to adapt yourself to a college that doesn’t offer what you want.